Located on the east coast of Australia, Sydney has some of the most stunning public pools in the country.

 These public pools in Sydney offer calm, peaceful respite in winter, and are the perfect place to be during the heat of summer.
 If you’re a local, get in early and make one your go-to.
-If you’re a visitor, make sure to plan a trip to these gorgeous public pools in Sydney as soon as you can.
+If you’re a visitor, make sure to plan a trip to these gorgeous public pools in Sydney during your stay.

 Sydney’s Royal Botanic Gardens with the sparkling Andrew Boy Charlton Pool. © Ethan Rohloff for Destination NSW